KHP-Informatics/DNAscan/README.md

 cd DNA-NGS_scan

-#if you are not interested in performing annotation, please # the annovar lines in the install_dependencies.sh script.
-This would avoid the download of about 350G of databsses
+#By dafault install_dependencies.sh downloads the following Annovar databases: Exac, Refgene, Dbnsfp, Clinvar and Avsnp.
+If you wish to download the CADD database (about 350G) please uncomment the appropiete line.
+If you are not interested in performing annotation, please # the annovar lines in the install_dependencies.sh script.

-bash scripts/install_dependencies.sh /path/to/set_up/directory /path/to/DNAscan/directory path/to/annovar/directory /path/to/GATK3.8/download
+bash scripts/install_dependencies.sh /path/to/set_up/directory/ /path/to/DNAscan/directory/ path/to/annovar/directory/ /path/to/GATK3.8/download.tar.bz2 $num_threads

 source ~/.bashrc